 I am lucky that I have leaned many writing tips along the way too.
 I am blessed when other writers share their tips or tell us about their writing day because we can all learn from that.

 Tell us about your book(s):

-Although it’s often hard to select just one, do you have a favourite or least favourite character?
+Do you have a favourite or least favourite character?
+And Why?

 What do you feel is your best advice to share with other aspiring authors?